 Yes and No. Unfortunately, no house is termite proof, regardless of what the builder may claim.
-As a standard inclusion, we make the structural components of our houses termite proof by using steel wall frames and termite treated timber roof trusses and roof frame members, or by using optional steel roof trusses.
+As a standard inclusion, we make the structural components of our houses termite resistant by using steel, or treated pine wall frames and anti-termite treated timber roof trusses and roof frame members, or by using optional steel roof trusses.
 But, this does not make the whole of the house termite proof.
 Unfortunately, it is common practice for some builders to claim that their houses are “ termite proof,” thus leading the home owner into a false sense of security.

 The structural elements of a house, such as the concrete floor, brickwork, wall frames and roof frame can be made termite proof, but if termites gain access to a house, they can do considerable and expensive damage to many items, such as timber floors, kitchen cabinets, furniture, books, ceiling & wall linings, contents of storage cupboards, skirtings, door frames, doors, staircases etc. etc.

 The only answer to combating termites is, DO NOT LET THEM GET INTO YOUR HOUSE.
 It is very important for any builder to properly chemically treat under floor slabs and around the external perimeter of the house.
 The owner must then make sure that it is regularly inspected by a professional pest controller and retreated when necessary.